 Open Tuesday to Sunday from 10 a. m. to 5 p. m.
 (Tuesday to 9 p. m.)

-However, right next door is Gerhard-Marcks-Haus that you should visit: Gerhard Marcks created the town musician sculpture in 1951 – and many more great works.
+However, right next door is Gerhard-Marcks-Haus which you should visit: Gerhard Marcks created the town musician sculpture in 1951 – and many more great works.
 Also, Marcks was a member of the Bauhaus art movement.

 Open Tuesday to Sunday from 10 a. m. to 6 p. m.
 (Thursday to 9 p. m.)

 Across the street is another great exhibition on Bauhaus design.
-The Wilhelm Wagenfeld Foundation, obviously, showing the fantastically innovative works of industrial designer Wilhelm Wagenfeld, born in 1900 in Bremen.
+The Wilhelm Wagenfeld Foundation, obviously, shows the fantastically innovative works of industrial designer Wilhelm Wagenfeld, born in 1900 in Bremen.
 The foundation is accommodated at the former gatehouse, built in 1826- 1828 in a classicist style.